What are registration overrides?

-Alternate PINs are assigned to first-year & sophomore students based on their expected graduation dates (example, for Fall 2010 registration, students with expected graduation dates of August 2012 and later are required to have Alternate PINs).
+Alternate PINs are assigned to first-year & sophomore students based on their expected graduation dates.
 The Alternate PINs for advisees can be found in two places:

 - on your Advisees list on CLIQ :

 - Once logged into CLIQ, under Academic on the header, click Advisees.

 - Your list of advisees will appear and at the bottom of the Id column, for the student, will be the Alternate PIN.
 NOTE: If that is blank for a particular student, that student is not required to enter an Alternate PIN when choosing classes.

 - -and- on the Advisee Listing on Banner Self-Service.
 Once you have logged in to the Gateway and are on the SSB Button:

 - From the Main Menu, select Faculty & Advisors

 - From the Faculty & Advisors Menu, select Term Selection and choose the term for which students will be registering (not the current term) from the drop-down and click Submit.